When purchasing through our links, we may receive a commission. Learn how it works.

 History of Presidents' Day

-Although in 1752, Britain switched to the Gregorian calendar that caused an 11-day shift resulting in Washington's birthday being moved to February 22, 1732.
+Although in 1752, Britain switched to the Gregorian calendar, which caused an 11-day shift, resulting in Washington's birthday being moved to February 22, 1732.

 This date has been adopted by George Washington himself and has been recognized ever since.